|

 What is a Lemon Posset?

-My lemon posset recipe consists of double cream (or whipping cream—see ingredient notes below) for a rich, creamy texture; granulated sugar for sweetness; and a combination of lemon juice and zest for a tart, citrus-y flavor.
+My lemon posset recipe consists of double cream (or whipping cream/heavy cream for my US followers—see ingredient notes below) for a rich, creamy texture; granulated sugar for sweetness; and a combination of lemon juice and zest for a tart, citrus-y flavor.
 An acid reaction causes the posset to set as it chills, creating a smooth, custardlike texture without the need for a thickening agent like gelatine or cornflour.

 Lemon Posset Ingredients